opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 # Semantic search

 By default, OpenSearch calculates document scores using the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm.
-BM25 is a keyword-based algorithm that performs well on a query containing keywords but fails to capture the semantic meaning of the query terms.
+BM25 is a keyword-based algorithm that performs well on queries containing keywords but fails to capture the semantic meaning of the query terms.
 Semantic search, unlike keyword-based search, takes into account the meaning of the query in the search context.
 Thus, semantic search performs well when a query requires natural language understanding.

 In this tutorial, you'll learn how to: